AtlasOfLivingAustralia/atlas-index/species-pages/README.md

 ### ./src/config/speciesGroupsMap.json
 This file is constructed by the `generateBuildInfo.js` script and using `./public/speciesGroups.json`.
 This is done during the dev and build scripts.
 It is used by the UI to be able to display the species group hierarchy.

-### ./src/config/speciesGroupsMapLegacyRegions.json
-This file is used to determine the species groups that appear on the `/regions` page.
-It is temporarily required because regions needs to have the same speciesGroupMap as biocache, and the search-service currently uses the future groups.